 The aspiration of saliva and food contents by people with achalasia may cause pneumonia, other pulmonary infections, or even death.
-Cancer of the esophagus occurs in approximately 5 percent of cases of achalasia.
+The incidence of esophageal cancer is significantly increased in patients with achalasia.

 The exact cause of achalasia is not known.
 Some clinical researchers suspect that the condition may be caused by the degeneration of a group of nerves located in the chest (Auerbach’s plexus).
 It is believed that there may be a rare, inherited form of achalasia, but this is not yet well understood at this time.